aoadusei/aoadusei.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an M.Phil. candidate in Biomedical Data Science at KNUST/NIMS and an NIH DS-CHANGE Scholar.
-My research focuses on Computer Vision, Spatiotemporal Deep Learning, and non-contact physiological signal extraction from clinical video.
+I am an M.Phil. candidate in Biomedical Data Science at the National Institute for Mathematical Sciences(NIMS),Ghana through Kwame Nkrumah University of Science and Technology (KNUST) and an NIH DS-CHANGE Scholar.
+My research focuses on Computer Vision, Spatiotemporal Deep Learning, and non-contact physiological signal extraction from clinical video under the supervision of Prof. Isaac Kwame Dontwi, Prof. Peter Amoako-Yirenkyi and Dr. Rhydal Esi Eghan.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.